jukov/LeastAdapter/README.md

 To use that, you need to set the flag `stableIds = true` in constructor, and either implement the `StableId` interface for your Items, or call the `getItemId()` method in a `map` function and check items there.

+## R8 / Proguard

+The rules are [already included](leastadapter/proguard-rules.txt) in the library and R8 will use them directly.

+If you still use ProGuard, you need to add these rules manually.

 ## License

 ```txt